apache/arrow-site/_posts/2025-10-23-introducing-arrow-avro.md

 ### How this mirrors Parquet in Arrow‑rs

 If you have used Parquet with Arrow‑rs, you already know the pattern.
-The `parquet` crate exposes an [parquet::arrow module](https://docs.rs/parquet/latest/parquet/arrow/index.html) that reads and writes Arrow `RecordBatch`es directly.
+The `parquet` crate exposes a [parquet::arrow module](https://docs.rs/parquet/latest/parquet/arrow/index.html) that reads and writes Arrow `RecordBatch`es directly.
 Most users reach for `ParquetRecordBatchReaderBuilder` when reading and `ArrowWriter` when writing.
 You choose columns up front, set a batch size, and the reader gives you Arrow batches that flow straight into vectorized operators.
 This is the widely adopted "format crate + Arrow‑native bridge" approach in Rust.

 `arrow‑avro` brings that same bridge to Avro.
 You get a single `ReaderBuilder` that can produce a `Reader` for OCF, or a streaming `Decoder` for on‑the‑wire frames.
 Both return Arrow `RecordBatch`es, which means engines can keep projection and filtering close to the reader and avoid building rows only to reassemble them back into columns later.
 For evolving streams, a small `SchemaStore` resolves fingerprints or ids before decoding, so the batches that come out are already shaped for vectorized execution.